 - Survey Shows About Half of Brits Wish They Were Descended from Vikings…and Many Probably Are!

-The Viking weaver’s sword unearthed in Cork last year.
+The Viking weaver’s sword unearthed in Cork in 2017.
 Credit: BAM Ireland

 “The Viking town had an agricultural hinterland that sustained it, and many agricultural tools were found in the course of the excavations included wooden shovels, iron spades, planting tools, iron plough socks, billhooks and sickles.
 The discovery of a wooden churn dash shows that butter making took place within the town.
 In addition to being excellent mariners, the Vikings were also skilled horsemen.
 Finds associated with horse riding include stirrups, spurs, harness bells, harness mounts and saddle pommels,” the Museum writes.

 The discoveries at Wood Quay provided an unprecedented look at the Vikings, shedding light on every aspect of life in the early medieval settlements.
-They were highly experienced farmers, ship builders, traders, blacksmiths, jewellers, metalworkers, cooks, garment makers and craftsmen, and this legacy can still be seen in Ireland today.
+They were highly experienced farmers, ship builders, traders, blacksmiths, jewelers, metalworkers, cooks, garment makers, and craftsmen, and this legacy can still be seen in Ireland today.

-The newcomers introduced coins into Ireland – the very earliest (silver pennies) were produced in Dublin under the Viking King Sihtric III around 997 AD; they influenced the language, leaving behind words like ransack, window, market, outlaw, husband, and honeymoon; they brought chicken to the Irish diet, which the Vikings had discovered in China; and they brought items acquired through trade with Persia, Byzantium and Asia.
+The newcomers introduced coins into Ireland – the very earliest (silver pennies) were produced in Dublin under the Viking King Sihtric III around 997 AD.
+They also influenced the language, leaving behind words like ransack, window, market, outlaw, husband, and honeymoon; they brought chicken to the Irish diet, which the Vikings had discovered in China; and they brought items acquired through trade with Persia, Byzantium, and Asia.
 For centuries to follow, and still today, the Scandinavian influence can be seen in literature, crafts, decorative styles, and cuisine.